AccelByte/rotating-shop-items-grpc-plugin-server-python/README.md

 in local development environment to the internet so that it can be called by `AccelByte Gaming Services`.
 To do this without requiring public IP, we can use [ngrok](https://ngrok.com/)

-1. Start the `dependency services` by following the `README.md` in the [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) repository.
+1. Run the `dependency services` by following the `README.md` in the [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) repository.

-   > :warning: **Make sure to start dependency services with mTLS disabled for now**: It is currently not supported by AccelByte Gaming Services but it will be enabled later on to improve security.
-If it is enabled, the gRPC client calls without mTLS will be rejected by Envoy proxy.
+   > :warning: **Make sure to start dependency services with mTLS disabled for now**: It is currently not supported by `AccelByte Gaming Services` but it will be enabled later on to improve security.
+If it is enabled, the gRPC client calls without mTLS will be rejected.

-2. Start this `gRPC server` sample app.
+2. Run this `gRPC server` sample app.

 3. Sign-in/sign-up to [ngrok](https://ngrok.com/) and get your auth token in `ngrok` dashboard.